 Daughhetee’s career highlights her ability to break through barriers, as she is one of a small number of female CEOs in the industry.
 With a proven track record of helping her company embrace challenges and opportunities, she has enabled the company to grow at a time when other mortgage companies were folding and Americans were most in need of financial assistance.

-Known for its dedication to customers, American Equity Mortgage has been recognized for excellence in customer service and named Best Overall Company in the American Business Awards.
+Known for its dedication to clients, American Equity Mortgage has been recognized for excellence in customer service and named Best Overall Company in the American Business Awards.

 A CPA with an undergraduate degree in business from Eastern Illinois University, Daughhetee received her MBA from Southern Illinois University at Edwardsville.
 She is a member of the Regional Business Council (RBC) and the Mortgage Bankers Association.
 Deanna also served as the Chair for the St. Louis Social Venture Partners (SVP), Old Newsboys’ Day and has served on the boards of the Ronald McDonald House Charities, YWCA and the Advisory Board of United Missouri Bank and the School of Business at Eastern Illinois University.